kartikwar/starter-hugo-academic/content/research/paper 3/index.md

 ---
-title: "Does Size Matter?
-An Individual Difference Measure."
+title: "Heartfelt Choices: Is Love Timeless?"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Emily N. Garbinsky
-- with Manoj Thomas. (data collection in progress)
+- and Stijn M.J. van Osselaer. (data collection in progress)

 # Author notes (optional)

-date: "2023-05-01T00:00:00Z"
+date: "2023-06-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).